johntango/MemAssistants/README.md

 # Assistant Manager Builder Mark 0.0.5
-## This Demo's 2 main capabilities 1) is memory storate and 2) Embedding files either locally or on OpenAI Assistant with VectorDB
+## This Demo's 2 main capabilities 1) memory store for facts learned from prompts 2) RAG Embedding files either locally or on OpenAI Assistant with VectorDB

-## Simulate Data Storage called MemAssistant that mimics MemGPT
+## Simulate Data Storage called MemAssistant that mimics MemGPT (see MemGPT paper online)

 Initially for testing we will store data in JSON structure and write out to JSON